Learning Outcomes

 - Establishing the trust requires proof of a common intention (express or inferred) and detrimental reliance by the claimant.

-- In joint name cases, the starting point is 50/50 beneficial ownership, rebuttable by evidence of a different common intention.
+- In joint name cases, the starting point is 50/50 beneficial ownership, rebuttable by clear evidence of a different common intention, including changes over time.

-- In sole name cases, the claimant must first establish an interest exists, then the court quantifies the share based on fairness considering the whole course of dealing.
+- In sole name cases, the claimant must first establish an interest; only then does the wider, fairness-based quantification exercise apply, drawing on the whole course of dealing.

-- Resulting trusts have a very limited role in modern family home cases compared to constructive trusts.
+- Resulting trusts have a limited role in family home cases; where a constructive trust is established, resulting trust methodology is displaced.

 Key Terms and Concepts